 Plain HTML, with no CSS is responsive.
-Check this out, and shrink your browser down to the size of a phone.
+Make sure to read the page, and shrink your browser down to the size of a phone.
 It works perfectly!
 You could read that site on an apple watch.

 The rest of this lesson is a list of tips you can use to maintain natural responsiveness.

 When mobile phones first started getting web browsers, most websites were not optimized for such small screen resolutions.
 To get around this, most phone browsers simulated a larger screen and displayed a zoomed-out version of the page.
 These days, however, we almost never want that behavior so we have to specify that we want our websites to be viewed at the actual non-zoomed screen resolution.

 For this reason, you should add this snippet into the

 <head> of your HTML file in just about every project you work on.

 It sets the initial width of the webpage to the size of the actual screen you’re viewing it on, and telling it not to zoom in or out.
 Easy!

 The number one enemy of flexibility is a fixed width on an element.
 If you put

 width: 600px on anything, then it will never be able to shrink below that width, which ruins your chances of getting that thing to fit on most phone screens.
 Likewise, sticking a fixed height on an element can cause issues if the contents of that element run out of room.